sblantipodi/firefly_luciferin/docs/index.md

 - Fixed an issue where Firefly Luciferin could not connect to a new output device after changing its [IP address](https://github.com/sblantipodi/firefly_luciferin/wiki/Static-IP-and-auto-discovery) without manually restarting the application.
+- Introduced an AI-powered moderator for Issues and Pull Requests.

 As always, users running a previous version of Luciferin can use the automatic update feature for both the PC software and the firmware.